PhD (School of Management)

 Participants on the PhD programme are in the main usually seeking a post in academia and so careers and academic staff are able to provide guidance.
 For those who may be looking to develop a career in the commercial world the careers coaches are able to support, students are often looking to develop their careers in consultancy and research based posts.

-The Effective Learning Service (ELS) is a dedicated facility within the School of Management, established to support our students to maximise their academic learning as well as help overseas students adapt quickly to UK academic requirements.
+The Effective Learning Service is a dedicated facility within the Faculty of Management and Law, supporting our students to maximise their academic learning as well as help overseas students adapt quickly to UK education requirements.

 Fees, Finance and Scholarships